June 1st 2020

 Mary Greenwell's favourite concealers

-When it comes to wearing eye liner in the waterline Mary loves the look on younger eyes but tends to advise against as we mature as it can be ageing.
+When it comes to wearing liner in the waterline, Mary loves the look on younger eyes but tends to advise against it because as we mature it can be ageing.
 Rather than dark eyeliner on the waterline try white liner to open up the eyes.

 Mary Greenwell's favourite brow products